silverton-io/buz/site/docs/quickstart/getting-started.md

 **Have a more custom, self-describing event implementation?** Think Honeypot.

-In this example we will be collecting Snowplow events, validating them using `jsonschema`, and sinking them to a three-node Kafka (Redpanda) cluster.

 ## Redpanda

 Redpanda is Kafka-compatible streaming platform, with 100% less Zookeeper and JVM.
 It is blazing fast, quick to set up, and incredibly operator-oriented.